Ninitharam/Vision-to-Text-Identifier/README.md

 - Enhance the Script to Handle Images
 Extend the language_recognition.py script to include image processing using OpenCV and Tesseract OCR.
 - Verify the Output
-Ensure that the script correctly identifies the language for both the sample text and the image containing text.
+Ensure that the script correctly identifies the language for the image containing text.